What is Ethereum? Complete Guide 2026 for Beginners

 - Smart contract : Self-executing program stored on the blockchain that automatically activates when predefined conditions are met.

-- Gas : Unit of measurement for transaction fees on Ethereum, paid in ETH to compensate validators.
+- Gas : Unit measuring transaction fees on Ethereum, paid in ETH to compensate validators.

 - Proof of Stake (PoS) : Consensus mechanism where validators lock ETH as collateral to secure the network and validate transactions.

-- DApp : Decentralized application running on a blockchain, without centralized server or intermediary.
+- DApp : Decentralized application running on a blockchain, without centralized servers or intermediaries.

-- DeFi : Decentralized finance, financial services (lending, exchanges, savings) operating via smart contracts.
+- DeFi : Decentralized finance, a set of financial services (loans, exchanges, savings) operating via smart contracts.

-- NFT : Non-fungible token, unique digital ownership certificate stored on the blockchain.
+- NFT : Non-fungible token, a unique digital ownership certificate stored on the blockchain.

-- Layer 2 : Scalability solution built on top of Ethereum to offer faster and cheaper transactions.
+- Layer 2 : Scaling solution built on top of Ethereum to offer faster, cheaper transactions.

 - Staking : Locking ETH to participate in network security and receive rewards (4-5% annually).